kowasaur/will/README.md

 [Invite Link](https://discord.com/oauth2/authorize?client_id=794073147288190981&permissions=8&scope=bot)

+This bot carries out the will of the people.
+The primary feature is the ;propose command which sends a proposal to make a change to the server; for example, adding an emoji.
+Proposals are of different importance depending on how significant the thing that is being proposed is.
+A higher importance means it will take longer to finalise.
+You can tell the importance of a proposal by the colour: red is high, orange is medium and yellow is low.
+If you want to report an error or suggestion, use the ;report command.

 # Use
 The WiLL role must have Adminstrator and be above all other roles to function correctly
 If you want to make a category, make a channel with the type, `category`